0xhokusai/hokusai-get-started/README.md

   txHash: '0x8765feaa11a7e0f9f4a84f21415434d80dd9be27728a8f6eff4d402e4d0c2766' # example Transaction Hash
 }
 ```
-You may refer to our documentatiion [here](https://docs.hokusai.app/api/nft/mint) for parameter description.
+You may refer to our documentation [here](https://docs.hokusai.app/api/nft/mint) for parameter descriptions.

 #### Get an NFT
 `tokenId` issued by Hokusai API can be viewed via [polygonscan](https://mumbai.polygonscan.com).
 You can search by txHash received from minting.